Jonny Quinn: Personal life

 He is the nephew of actress Patricia Quinn and the brother of Bradley Quinn, Snow Patrol's longtime photographer.
 His cousin is Debbie Armstrong, wife of former Northern Ireland national football team, assistant manager Gerry Armstrong.
 Quinn had a habit of stage-diving, which resulted in many fractured limbs.
 After the band signed to Fiction/Interscope, he was asked to curb it, lest he break his arm.

 He proposed to his longtime girlfriend, industrial designer Mariane Røkke at Snow Patrol's homecoming show at Ward Park in 2007.
 He wrote "Marry me Mariane" on his drum kit, which was shown on the screens beside the stage.
-They tied the knot in Mariane's hometown Oslo on 16 August 2008.
-Jonny's brother Bradley Quinn was the best man.
+They married in Mariane's hometown Oslo on 16 August 2008.
+Quinn's brother Bradley Quinn was the best man.
 Guests included the band, past Snow Patrol collaborator and bandmate Iain Archer and singer Declan O'Rourke.
 The couple went to Zanzibar for their honeymoon.
-He lives in Crouch End, London with his wife and son, near bandmate Nathan Connolly.
+He lives in Crouch End, London with his wife and son, near former bandmate Nathan Connolly.